Online Engineering Programs Home

 Step 4: Gain Professional Experience (One to Four Years)

 Fortunately, industrial engineering programs often adapt their curricula to meet this demand.
-Internships and cooperative education plans offer a balance of classroom study and practical training.
+Internships and cooperative education plans balance classroom study and practical training.
 Students attending online industrial engineering programs can typically complete internships near their homes.
 Above all, prospective engineers are encouraged to seek programs with opportunities to garner hands-on experience through internships, externships, and research projects.

 Step 5: Consider FE & PE Licensure (Voluntary)